shrhrw/moonPosition/README.md

 Calculates the Moon's position (x,y,z) in space for a requested date.
 Uses J2000 epoch as starting location.

-To build the tests, run
+To build the program and the tests, run

-  ./build_tests
+  ./build_gtest

+To run the program, run
+  ./moonPosition

 To run the test, run

-  ./run_tests
+  ./run_gtest